duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 * note that you should not use `joins` and `includes` in the same time, for the same columns (you can use it for different columns).
 Joins could be replaced with `references`.
-But I have some problems with `references` since it remove my custom selected data, so instead `references` I use `joins('LEFT OUTER JOIN sports ON sports.id = users.sport_id')` and `distinct`.
+But I have some problems with `references` since it remove my custom selected data like calculated columns, so instead `references` I use `joins('LEFT OUTER JOIN sports ON sports.id = users.sport_id')` and `distinct`.
 Distinct is needed to remove duplicated since inner join with has_many relation (also habtm) returns multiple results (single is only for belongs_to relation).
-Here is example of how includes/references do not let me use counts as calculated columns, but joins let works fine (even .to_sql is similar)
+Here is example of how includes/references is similar to left join but includes is using all `:projects` columns
 ~~~
 all = Model
   .select(%(